cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   - Order(): Returns `3FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF7CCA23E9C44EDB49AED63690216CC2728DC58F552378C292AB5844F3`
   - Addition: Adding curve points directly corresponds to the group addition operation.
-  - Deserialization: implementors must check for each untrusted input point whether it's a member of the big prime-order subgroup of the curve.
+  - Deserialization: Implementers must check for each untrusted input point whether it's a member of the big prime-order subgroup of the curve.
     This can be done by scalar multiplying the point by Order() and checking whether it's zero.